joshause/lot/README.md

 **A reproducible PyTorch / Lightning framework for investigating synchronized-phase attention.**

 ## 1. Introduction
-**Lattice Oscillator Transformer (LOT)** is a framework for investigating **synchronized phase attention**.
-It is a fusion of ideas from condensed matter physics, neuroscience, and machine learning that incorporates the collective dynamics of **coupled oscillators** and **phase coherence** in a Transformer neural network architecture.
+**Lattice Oscillator Transformer (LOT)** is both a framework for investigating **synchronized phase attention** and the proving ground for a new synchronized phase attention transformer that is a fusion of ideas from condensed matter physics, neuroscience, and machine learning that incorporates the collective dynamics of **coupled oscillators** and **phase coherence** in a Transformer neural network architecture.

 Standard Transformer heads are independent computational units.
 LOT arranges heads on a 2-D lattice whose dynamics follow a [**Kuramoto oscillator model**](https://en.wikipedia.org/wiki/Kuramoto_model):